MileHacker Logo

 • Datanla Waterfall (Thác Datanla)

-A multi-tiered waterfall known for its inherent slides and the popular Datanla New Alpine Coaster, a roller coaster winding through the woods.
+A multi-tiered waterfall known for its inherent slides and the popular Datanla New Alpine Coaster, a roller coaster winding through the woodland.
 Open daily, entrance fee around 30,000 VND.
 Additional costs for coaster ride or canyoning tours.
 Alpine Coaster a fun way to descend.

 • Elephant Waterfall (Thác Voi)